 When the Hide Featured Image option is enabled, all individual posts will be displayed with their own embedded images, but without the post thumbnails at the top.
 On the other hand, those post thumbnails will still be displayed on the main index page of your site.

 Now you may ask: “ok, but what do I do if there is no special option to hide featured images in my theme?
 In that case you have 3 solutions:

 - Make a child theme for your WordPress theme and manually edit it (usually it’s a

 get_the_post_thumbnailfunction call in the “single.php” file).

-- Use a special post images option which allows you to hide the first post image or its thumbnail.
-For example, you may want to hide a first image but keep a featured image in all post excerpts shown at the index page.
+- Use a special post images option which allows you to hide the first post image or post thumbnail.
+For example, you may want to hide the first post image but keep a featured one in all posts shown at the index page.

-- Use a 3rd-party plugin like FIFU.
+- Use 3rd-party plugins like FIFU.
 There is a “Hide Featured Media” option on the “Featured image” tab.
-Set it to hide post thumbnails in all your single posts and pages, but keep them visible on home.
+Set it to hide post thumbnails in all your single posts and pages, but keep them visible on home index.

-As you can see, there are at least 3 ways to fix the duplicate image issue.
-Just choose the one which fits your needs best.
+As you can see, there are at least 3 ways to fix the duplicate image problem.
+Just choose the one that best suits your needs.